LloydDub/FoodPickupOrdering/docs/api-readme.md

 handles a request to create a new restaurant

 `GET /locations/:id`
-returns a specific restaurant's information
+returns a specific restaurant's information given their id

 `PUT /locations/:id`
 handles a request to update an individual restaurant's information in server's db